 Uanhoro's work focuses on the similarities between multilevel regression models and commonplace measurement models — structural equation models, classical test theory and item response models.
 Specifically, he attempts to leverage insights from both groups of models to better understand patterns in complex data analysis contexts.
 Underlying much of this work is Bayesian data analysis, which he also applies in research collaborations with social scientists.
 Finally, James has an interest in building easy-to-use statistical tools that allow researchers better understand patterns in their data, and better communicate insights from their studies.

-Amanda E. Vickery is an Assistant Professor of Social Studies Education/Race in Education at the University of North Texas.
+Amanda E. Vickery is the Associate Dean for Educator Preparation at the University of North Texas.
 She teaches undergraduate and graduate courses in elementary social studies methods.
 Her research focuses on how Black women teachers utilize experiential and community knowledge to reconceptualize the construct of citizenship.
 Additionally, she explores Black women as critical citizens within the U.S. civic narrative.
 Her scholarship has been published in Theory and Research in Social Education, Urban Education, Race, Ethnicity and Education, Curriculum Inquiry, Journal of Social Studies Research, Multicultural Perspectives, Gender and Education, The High School Journal, Social Studies Research and Practice, and The International Journal of Multicultural Education.
 Dr. Vickery is active in the social studies community serving on the Executive Board of the College and University Faculty Assembly (CUFA) of the National Council for the Social Studies (NCSS) as the Social Justice Chair and board liaison to the Scholars of Color Faculty Forum of CUFA.
 She is also an Affiliate Faculty Board Member for the K-12 Black History Research Consortium for the Carter Center for K-12 Black History Education.
 Dr. Vickery is a former middle school social studies teacher.

 Dr. Jakob Vingren received his Bachelor’s and Master’s degrees in Kinesiology from the University of North Texas before pursuing a Ph.D. in Kinesiology at the University of Connecticut (currently ranked the #1 doctoral program in the country).
 During his undergraduate education he was a walk-on on the UNT football team as a tight end and took part in the Developing Scholars Mentor Program within the College of Education.
 Dr. Vingren’s research interests include resistance exercise and the effect of alcohol on hormones, muscle and athletic performance.
 One of the more out of the ordinary research projects he has worked on included resistance training of chronically intoxicated rats.